 Remember that you can follow me and get or keep in touch with me via my Twitter handle @furrywisepuppy, and if you want to comment on this specific post then please use the Twitter comment button below.

-Woof and meow!
+Woof and Meow!

-(If you’ve not found out yet, my real name is Simon and I’m from Liverpool, UK.
+(If you’ve not found out yet, my real name is Simon and I’m from the UK.
 But regarding anything related to any non-personal blog posts or matters, Furrywisepuppy or Fluffystealthkitten will respond.
 It’s all admittedly a bit quirky but it’s all just for fun!)